 Second, a well water test will likely be required by the lender to demonstrate the water is safe for drinking.
 The water quality must meet the requirements of the health authority having jurisdiction, or the Environmental Protection Agency (EPA) if no specific requirements are outlined by the local authority.
 At a minimum have the water tested for nitrate, nitrite, lead, e. coli, bacterium and arsenic.

 Have the water tested by a company that is state licensed to do the testing with a preference for the local health authority.
-The water sample can be collected by the buyer and delivered to the testing facility.
+The water sample must be collected by an uninterested third party and delivered to the testing facility.

 Document the collection site.
 To play it safe, request that the sample come from the kitchen sink, and not from outside the home.